-The DCHC MPO considers the impact its programs may have on populations protected by Title VI/environmental justice, also referred to as "environmental justice populations."
+The DCHC MPO considers the impact its programs may have on populations protected by Title VI/environmental justice, also referred to as environmental justice (EJ) populations.
 Federal statutes and regulations require that all EJ analyses consider the needs of minority and low-income populations, however, neither Title VI of the Civil Rights Act nor Executive Order 12898 provide specific instructions for a preferred methodology or approach to EJ analyses.
-Therefore, MPOs are granted the latitude to devise their own methods for ensuring that EJ and non-EJ population groups and their needs are appropriately represented in transportation decision-making processes.
+Therefore, MPOs are granted the latitude to devise their own methods for ensuring that EJ and non-EJ population groups and their needs are appropriately represented in transportation decision making processes.

-The ability to effectively communicate and share ideas with all populations within the DCHC MPO area strengthens regional and local planning efforts.
-Innovative ideas exist within EJ populations, as they exist within non-EJ populations.
+The ability to effectively communicate and share ideas with all populations within the DCHC MPO area strengthens community and local planning efforts.
+Innovative ideas exist within EJ populations, as they exist in other non-EJ populations.
 Too often, however, avenues for communicating and sharing local acumen are poorly established.
 For immigrants, language can be a barrier.
 Other social and cultural barriers limiting knowledge or comfort levels in the ability to engage local leaders may exist, resulting in a consistent lack of participation and engagement.

-Why does this matter to long-range planning?
-The best community and long-range planning efforts are able to fully tap into their most important resource: people.
+Why does this matter to long range planning?
+The best community and long range planning efforts are able to fully tap into their most important resource: people.
 People know the strengths and weaknesses of their community and the improvements that can catalyze resilient prosperity.
 Not unlike the scientific method, human daily routines are the product of much trial and error; developing presumptions, exploring options, and uncovering successful strategies in daily routines serves to inform longer-term planning efforts.
-By more thoroughly and effectively connecting to all groups - hence including a more diverse pool of citizens and ideas - innovative community solutions can be revealed and encouraged to flourish.
-This makes planning outputs more valuable, more meaningful, and ultimately more successful.
+This is how people find their community niche (or create one for themselves and others).
+By more thoroughly and effectively connecting to all groups - hence including a more diverse pool of entrepreneurs and ideas - innovative community solutions can be revealed and encouraged to flourish.1 This makes planning outputs more valuable, more meaningful, and ultimately more successful.